 Power

 A green POWER indicator shall illuminate to indicate MAINS voltage is proper.
-It shall flash at a 2 Hertz rate when the NRESET or POWERDOWN input is low.
+It shall flash at a 2 Hertz rate when EITHER the NRESET input or POWERDOWN input is low.
 For the 2212-HV CMU, it shall remain off when the voltage is less than 80 Volts RMS (±2 Volts RMS).
 For the 2212-LV CMU, it shall remain off when the voltage is less than 35 Volts RMS (±2 Volts RMS).

 48 VDC Fail